ritaeperjesi/antihouse/README.md

 Research on this more!
 Island, sírbolt, nest, forest, egg
 traveling: ship? cave (üreg), tunnel (alagút), church, house, égi jeruzsálem?  - i'm not sure if this is relevant

+#### 16.11. consultation with Domi + thinking
+-make it black and white - it's only about the space - colors can appear at some point, but it's about their meaning
+- Wolves in the Walls VR experience, I love the handmade textures, chalk lines, there is an episode where you go through the wall and you are in between the elements, it is really cool.
+Technical:
+-Setting up work environment: https://circuitstream.com/blog/oculus-quest-unity-setup/ I've been following this.
+ Plan: set of spaces and images.